 If you want to use your own certificate or a CA-issued certificate, upload or paste the certificate to Dynatrace Server.
 You can also set the host name associated with the certificate to be part of the Dynatrace Server configuration.

-Log into Dynatrace Server as an administrator.
+Sign in to Dynatrace Managed as an administrator.

 On the Dynatrace Managed deployment status page, select the cluster node that needs the new certificate.